Get

 Life expectancy: 14–16 years

 Gorgeous Ragdoll cats have the calm personality and laid-back energy of a giant dog.
 These cats prefer to avoid climbing and heights, which is unusual in the feline world.
 As affectionate felines, Ragdolls want to be close to their people as much as possible.
-They often display dog-like behaviors, such as greeting their owners at the door.
+These cats act like dogs in various ways, such as greeting their owners at the door.
 Ragdolls can be trained to play fetch and come when called, just like a well-mannered dog.

 3. Bengal